CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 The authority management MUST initiate the IS review process by placing an order with the IS audit team.

-For document review, the authority to be audited MUST provide the necessary reference documents to the IS audit team in accordance with the information security audit guide.
+For document review, the authority to be audited MUST hand over the necessary reference documents to the IS audit team in accordance with the information security audit guide.

 #### DER.3.2.A7 Carrying out an IS audit [IS audit team]